markcheeky/translator-cs-en/README.md

 The dataset used in the project is the **CZENG 2.0** released by Institute of Formal and Applied Linguistics (ÚFAL) at Charles University.
 Czeng contains roughly 700 million paralel sentences (and even more synthetically translated from monolingual intended for backtranslation training).

 The data in Czeng comes from various sources.
-One of them is a webscrape, which means that it contains some auto-translated sentences or even untranslated ones.
+One of them is a webscrape, which means that it contains some auto-translated sentences or even untranslated ones (sentence in both languages being exactly the same string).

 Fortunately, each paralel sentence in Czeng is scored by a neural translator from Charles university which aims to ranks the legitimity of the translation.
 Each sentence is also scored using a score computed from pseudo-probabilities from language models (one for source and one for target language).
 This can be used as a filter on the data.